 Flat Rock is quaint and very historic village located three miles south of Hendersonville (about 30 miles south of Asheville).
 It's home to the fascinating Carl Sandburg Home National Historic Site Connemara, Flat Rock Playhouse and some local shops, galleries and restaurants.

 Flat Rock dates back to a time when the Cherokee met on the great flat rock which is still visible today.
-Flat Rock was established about 1807.
-However, the settlement that was to become the "Little Charleston of the Mountains" really began to grow in 1827 when by wealthy Charlestonians Charles and Susan Baring built their summer home and private chapel.
-Soon friends followed.
-Before long, quite a colony was formed.
+Flat Rock was established about 1807 and became the "Little Charleston of the Mountains" with summer homes to escape the heat.
+Many of those historic homes are now on the National Register of Historic Places.

 For 20+ years, The Wrinkled Egg (2710 Greenville Highway) has anchored Flat Rock's colorful corner.
 Find original southern folk art, antiques, vintage treasures, women's clothing, local pottery and stuff for kids.
 Just across the street in Flat Rock Square, find The Gallery at Flat Rock (2702A Greenville Highway) tucked away in the back with an impressive collection of fantastic art and craft.

 Our favorite spot for lunch is the Hubba Hubba Smokehouse (2724 Greenville Highway) with wood-fired meats smoked for hours.

 Our favorite Flat Rock restaurant for dinner is Season's at Highland Lake Inn.